pns-si5-dsl/ArduinoML-team-e/README.md

 gradle compileEmbeddedDslExamples
 ```

-> All application classes located in the [`embedded.examples`](src/main/java/embedded/examples) package will be executed and the resulting Arduino `.ino` files will be placed in the `./out` folder.
+> All application classes located in the [`embedded.examples`](src/main/java/embedded/examples) package will be compiled and the corresponding Arduino `.ino` files will be placed in the `./out` folder.

 ## IV.
 External DSL